-The Surface Web is also known as the Clear Web which is indexed on the search engines like Google, Yahoo, etc., These websites could be accessed from normal browsers without having any kind of special software.
-Only 4% of web contents are available on Surface Web and the remaining contents belonged to Deep Web or Invisible Web.
+The Surface Web is also known as the Clear Web which is indexed on search engines like Google, Yahoo, etc., These websites could be accessed from normal browsers without having any kind of special software.
+Only 4% of web content is available on Surface Web and the remaining contents belonged to Deep Web or Invisible Web.

 The Deep Web is hidden from the normal Search engines to index.
 The term Dark Net can be used to describe all non-commercial sites on the Internet, or to refer to all underground web communications and technologies, most commonly those associated with illegal activity or dissent

 Dark Net has been around for a decade or so.
 Some of the most well-known are from the Tor network; Silk Road, Wikileaks, Silk Road 2, StrongBox, and so on.
 For good or bad, the Silk Road is what helped bring Dark Net to the masses.